Fernbank Museum of Natural History

 Fernbank Museum of Natural History, in Atlanta, Georgia, is a museum that presents exhibitions and programming about natural history.
-Fernbank Museum has a number of permanent exhibitions and regularly hosts temporary exhibitions in its expansive facility, designed by Graham Gund Architects.
+The museum has a number of permanent exhibitions and regularly hosts temporary exhibitions in its expansive facility, designed by Graham Gund Architects.
 Giants of the Mesozoic, on display in the atrium of Fernbank Museum, features a 123 ft long Argentinosaurus, the largest dinosaur ever classified; as well as a Giganotosaurus.
 The permanent exhibition, A Walk Through Time in Georgia, tells the twofold story of Georgia's natural history and the development of the planet.
 Fernbank Museum has won several national and international awards for one of its newest permanent exhibitions, Fernbank NatureQuest, an immersive, interactive exhibition for children that was designed and produced by Thinkwell Group.
 The awards NatureQuest has won include the 2012 Thea Award for Outstanding Achievement for a Museum Exhibit and the 2011 Bronze Award for Best Museum Environment from Event Design.
 The nearby Fernbank Science Center is a separate organization operated by the DeKalb County Board of Education and is not affiliated with Fernbank Museum of Natural History (Fernbank, Inc.).

 History

-In the late 1800s, a nature-lover named Emily Harrison grew up in an area east of Atlanta which she called "Fernbank".
+In the late 1800s, an environmentalist named Emily Harrison grew up in an area east of Atlanta which she called "Fernbank".
 Along with others, Harrison created a charter for Fernbank in 1938 and purchased the 70 acre of woodland on which Fernbank Museum now stands.
 In 1964, the Fernbank trustees and the DeKalb County School System created Fernbank Science Center, which led to a desire to share Fernbank's resources with the general public.

 Following master planning and designs by the Cambridge, Massachusetts-based architectural firm, Graham Gund Architects, ground was broken in 1989, and on October 5, 1992, Fernbank Museum of Natural History opened to the public.
-The new building is carefully located behind a row of historic houses, and features a glass-enclosed atrium overlooking Fernbank Forest.
+The new building is located behind a row of historic houses, and features a glass-enclosed atrium overlooking Fernbank Forest.
 Fernbank Museum now stands on 65 acre of the largest old-growth urban Piedmont forest in the country.

+In August 2025, the museum announced the completion of a $27 million capital campaign, which will fund a new permanent exhibit, expanded galleries, interactive learning spaces, and significant accessibility improvements across the 120-acre campus.